ebagdasa/mithridates/README.md

 1. How robust is your machine learning pipeline to unknown backdoors?
 2. How to modify existing hyperparameters to boost backdoor robustness?

-Current functionality:
+**Current functionality**:
-* Can find vulnerability to strong backdoors on PyTorch pipelines.
+* Outputs a robustness to backdoors metric of an existing PyTorch pipeline

-* Dataset wrapper works on (x, y) dataset tuples.
+**TODO**:
+* Staged hyperparameter search for robust hyperparameters
+* Additional backdoor attack baselines
+* publish to PIP

 *This is work in progress: email me ([eugene@cs.cornell.edu](mailto:eugene@cs.cornell.edu)) and contribute!*
 <p align="center">
 <img src="images/mithridates.jpg"  width="300" height="300">